Planning a Trip to Alaska

-Not surprisingly, it was the breathtaking scenery which first caught my eye.
+Not surprisingly, it was the breathtaking scenery that first caught my eye.

-Row after row of snow-covered mountain peaks stretch to the horizon, including 17 of the 20 highest peaks in the county.
+Row after row of snow-covered mountain peaks stretches to the horizon, including 17 of the 20 highest peaks in the county.

 Rivers meander through deep valleys that were gouged out eons ago by advancing glaciers.